MobilityData/awesome-transit/README.md

 ### APIs

-- [OneBusAway](http://onebusaway.org/) - A Java app that consumes GTFS, GTFS-Realtime, and other formats and turns them into an easy to use REST API.
+- [OneBusAway](http://onebusaway.org/) - A Java app that consumes GTFS and GTFS-Realtime (aling with formats) and turns them into an easy to use REST API.
 - [TransitTime](www.transitime.org)

 ### GTFS